-Recently described by Opera News as "radiant," "poetically compelling," "delectably stylish" and "technically refined," soprano Talya Lieberman is equally at home with operatic, art song, operetta and musical theater repertoire.
-From 2016-2018 she assumed the soprano position in the Opernstudio at Komische Oper Berlin, where was seen in over 120 performances in 2 seasons, including 6 premieres and spanning 5 countries.
-She continues at KOB for the 2018/2019 season, reprising her roles in Fiddler on the Roof, Die Perlen der Cleopatra, L’enfant et les Sortilèges, and Die Zauberflöte (on tour in Australia, New Zealand, and New York City), as well ass adding the role of Dorothy in Pierangelo Valtinoni's new operatic version of the Wizard of Oz.
+Recently described by Opera News as "radiant," "poetically compelling," "delectably stylish" and "technically refined," soprano Talya Lieberman is now entering her fourth season with Komische Oper Berlin, where she regularly performs operatic, operetta, and musical theater repertoire.
+As a member of the Opernstudio from 2016-2018, she was seen in over 120 performances in 2 seasons, including 6 premieres and performing on tour in Spain, Hungary, China, South Korea, and Japan.
+She continued at KOB for the 2018/2019 season, reprising her roles in Fiddler on the Roof, Die Perlen der Cleopatra, L’enfant et les Sortilèges, and Die Zauberflöte (on tour in Australia, New Zealand, and New York City), as well as adding the role of Dorothy in a critically acclaimed production of Pierangelo Valtinoni's new operatic version of The Wizard of Oz at both Komische Oper and Theater Erfurt.
 Among other highlights from last year's season are the lead role in a premiere of Paul Abraham's operetta Märchen im Grand Hotel, and Zerlina in Herbert Fritsch's production of Don Giovanni.